Last Updated on January 19, 2021 by Max

 12. Tour Guide

-Working as a tour guide offers you various possibilities and is definitely a job that requires travel.
+Working as a tour guide offers you various possibilities and is definitely an international job that requires travel.
 You can lead bus tours, offer walking tours in your dream city, or accompany organized group tours, lasting up to several weeks.

 As a tour guide, you probably won’t get rich, but it is a very varied travel job with many opportunities to get started.
 Tour guides should be good storytellers and easily connect with all kinds of people.